haiiliin/abqpy/docs/source/user.rst

     - Read history output data.
     - Operate on field output and history output data.
     - Write model data, field output data, and history data to an existing output database or to a new output database.

-- Accessing an Output Database
+  - :doc:`/user/output/cpp`

     This section describes how you use the C++ language to access an application programming interface (API) to the data stored in an output database.
 The functionality of the C++ API is identical to the Abaqus Scripting Interface API; however, the interactive nature of the Abaqus Scripting Interface and its integration with Abaqus/CAE makes it easier to use and program.
 The C++ interface is aimed at experienced C++ programmers who want to bypass the Abaqus Scripting Interface for performance considerations.
 The C++ API offers faster access to the output database, although this is a consideration only if you need to access large amounts of data.

 .. toctree::
    :maxdepth: 1